dmavrides/dmavrides.github.io/_pages/recs.md

 * Nick Bostrom's writings - <a href="https://nickbostrom.com/fable/dragon">The Fable of the Dragon-Tyrant</a>

 ### Comics
-* XKCD - Surprising if you haven't heard of XKCD.
-Oft-vaguely-science-related comics.
+* XKCD - Oft-vaguely-science-related comics.
 Also neat observations about the world, for example <a href="https://xkcd.com/1053/">"The Lucky 10000"</a>.
 * The Oatmeal - Okay fine, I really just like <a href="https://theoatmeal.com/comics/running">this mini-series on running.</a>

 ## Games